Chart Color Schemes

 Infrastructure

-Granton has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally
+Granton has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects likely affecting the region.
-Notable ones include Main Road Granton Shared Path Extension, Whitestone Point Housing Development, New Bridgewater Bridge, and Boyer Road Precinct Plan.
-The following list details those most relevant:.
+AreaSearch has identified 12 projects likely affecting this region.
+Notable ones are Main Road Granton Shared Path Extension, Whitestone Point Housing Development, Boyer Road Precinct Plan, and New Bridgewater Bridge.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.